|

 Our Links

-This page contains links to many good sites that I have found on the 'Net [And of course, a lot are out of date... look for me to try and fix that].
+This page contains links to many good sites that I have found on the 'Net [And of course, as usual on the 'Net, some are out of date... look for me to try and fix that].
 They are also in no particular order.
 Look for us to have more quality links soon, and if you have a cool link related to WWI or German stuff that you'd like to see here, please contact me at: rudiweiss@ir23.org

 Great War Association -- Based at the Caesar Krauss Great War Memorial Site in Newville, Pennsylvania, the GWA is the East Coast's umbrella organization for Great War reenacting.
 The GWA hosts two (possibly going to three) annual combat reenactment weekends each year.
 The GWA actually owns its own battle site.
 This site is designed complete with trenches, underground bunkers, shell holes and machine gun nests.